elasticio/gspreadsheets/README.md

 ### Read Spreadsheet

-Action read spreadsheet.
 This action is based on [Google Spreadsheets API v4](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/get).
 All data structures and limitations are the same to Google API.

 #### Configuration Fields